frafdez/blog/cv.md

 - Modernized the desktop platform UI, resulting in cost reductions, increased competitiveness, over 50% user retention increase, and reduced onboarding and education expenses.
 - Implemented a cloud-based AI/ML analytics solution for quants and FinTech products, resulting in a new product for passive traders.
 - Partnered with the executive team on pricing and product positioning.
-- Coordinated with cross-functional teams for successful product launches.
+- Coordinated with cross-functional teams, including marketing, sales, compliance, quality assurance, engineering, education, brokerage business analysts, support, IT, and finance, for successful product launches.

 ### Senior Director - Product Innovation and Business Strategy (Product Management)

 *TradeStation, Plantation, FL, USA*, *April 2015 - April 2017*

-- Directed strategic and technical updates for trading platforms, including desktop, web, and mobile, with a focus on modernization and enhancing user experience. 	•
+- Directed strategic and technical updates for trading platforms, including desktop, web, and mobile, with a focus on modernization and enhancing user experience.
 - Established comprehensive product roadmaps and set milestones for platform updates, ensuring alignment with business goals and market demands.
 - Defined and developed requirements for a cutting-edge cloud-based algorithmic trading platform, leveraging advanced technologies to enhance trading capabilities.
 - Defined the structure and processes for the new innovation division in product management, ensuring continuous product improvement and market relevance.
+- Partnered with the executive team on pricing and product positioning.
+- Coordinated with cross-functional teams, including marketing, sales, compliance, quality assurance, engineering, education, brokerage business analysts, support, IT, and finance, for successful product launches.

 ### Senior Director - Product Management and Business Lead (Developer Platforms)